DenJens/Hangfire.Documentation/background-methods/using-batches.rst

 .. admonition:: Pro Only
    :class: note

-   This feature is a part of `Hangfire Pro <https://www.hangfire.io/pro/>`_ package set
+   This feature is a part of the `Hangfire Pro <https://www.hangfire.io/pro/>`_ package set

-Batches allow you to create a bunch of background jobs *atomically*.
-This means that if there was an exception during the creation of background jobs, none of them will be processed.
-Consider you want to send 1000 emails to your clients, and they really want to receive these emails.
+Batches allow you to create a bunch of background jobs *automically*.
+This means that if there was an exception during the creation of one of the background jobs, then none of them will be processed.
+So consider you want to send 1000 emails to your clients, and they really want to receive these emails.
 Here is the old way:

 .. code-block:: c#